 Council Tax - Privacy notice

-The council is a data controller under the Data Protection Legislation as we collect and process personal information about you in order to provide Council Tax services and meet our statutory obligations.
+The Council is a data controller under the Data Protection Legislation as the Council collects and processes personal information about you in order to provide Council Tax services and meet our statutory obligations.

 Data Protection Officer (DPO)